a0ahmed/project/README.md

 Typical usage scenarios include running the following in a notebook:

-    FieldInfo().fieldsinfo() > printed summary of all fields SibInfo().sibinfo(15) > printed summary of all subfields for field id=15 works_search('redox flow battery',15) > printed summary of top 10 works and heatmaps of top 15 journals, institutions, and authors.
+    FieldInfo().fieldsinfo() --> returns printed summary of all fields SibInfo().sibinfo(15) --> returns printed summary of all subfields for field id=15 works_search('redox flow battery',15) --> returns summary of top 10 works and heatmaps of top 15 journals, institutions, and authors.

 Additional information on each function and class can be found in their docstrings.